 As Halloween approaches, it’s the perfect season to remember that the Napa Valley has a rich and colorful past.
 Generations of Native Americans, Mexicans, pioneers, Italians, and Germans have lived and died here – some of them under violent or mysterious circumstances.
-What better time of year, then, to explore a historic cemetery or two?

-If that’s not enough to satisfy your thirst for spookiness, you can check out some well-known wineries that have a skeleton or two in their closets and are said to remain haunted to this day.
+If that’s not enough to satisfy your thirst for spookiness, you can check out some well-known wineries and hotels that have a skeleton or two in their closets and are said to remain haunted to this day.

 Visitors to Beaulieu Vineyard in Rutherford have reported seeing the apparition of an older man, dressed in a double-breasted suit, in various rooms of the winery.
 Beaulieu staff believe him to be the ghost of Georges de Latour, who founded the winery in 1900.
 There have been no reports of any violent or frightening behavior – he just seems to be visiting the site of his viticultural achievements.